We are excited to launch the PingAura MCP Server. This fast bridge connects your AI tools to your visibility data, audits, and content.

 - Highlight high-impact opportunities (keywords, pages, or segments)

-Since the data comes live from PingAura, your AI can compare current runs with past ones and surface insights without you opening a single dashboard tab.
+The data comes live from PingAura.
+Your AI can compare current runs with past ones.
+You never need to open a dashboard.

 2. Fix technical issues in your coding environment